boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/create-new-custom-widget.md

 The manifest file is used to specify the widget’s configuration.
 This file will be available in the custom widgets root directory with the name `widgetconfig.json`.

 The custom widget can be configured using the following settings.
-Refer to the structure of `widgetconfig.json`
+Please refer to the structure of `widgetconfig.json`:

   ```js